camunda/camunda-docs/docs/components/best-practices/management/doing-a-proper-poc.md

 ### Technical

-* *Cloud Access*: Make sure you have an account for Camunda Cloud with an active subscription or trial account.
+* *Cloud Access*: Make sure you have an account for Camunda Platform 8 with an active subscription or trial account.

 * *Installations*: Make sure your *developer systems*, as well as any *target systems* for the POC test and production you wish to use are set up.
 In particular install: